 The University of Lincoln collects personal information about you when you make an enquiry about our courses or book to attend our events.
 We use this information to administer your request and help prospective students make informed decisions about whether they wish to apply to study with us.
 We will also support you during the application process if you do choose to apply.
 This notice explains more about how we use your personal information.

-We collect information about you when you make an enquiry to the University about our courses in person, by email, over the phone or by submitting a request through our website (for example, when you register for an Open Day).
+We collect information about you when you make an enquiry to the University about our courses in person, by email, over the phone or by submitting a request through our website (for example, when you register for an Open Day or speak to a member of staff through a live chat service).
 Typically this will include your name, date of birth, gender, postal address, student status (eg. whether you are a UK, EU or International student), email, phone number and some details about the course you are interested in and your proposed year of entry.
 For international students, we may collect information about you if you make an enquiry about our courses via a third party website or agent, such as Hot Courses.

 We will keep your information accurate and up-to-date if you provide us with additional information, tell us of any changes, or make further enquiries or requests.
 We will note in your record if you register for and attend our events.
 We will collect further information about you if you make an application to study at the University, either directly to us or via a service such as UCAS.
 To update the personal information we hold about you, please contact our Enquiries team by email firstname.lastname@example.org or telephone +44(0)1522 886644.

 We also collect information about you when you register to attend one of our public events.
 Typically, this will be your name, email address, phone number and postal address.
 If you register for a public event you will be invited to join our public events mailing list.
 This is optional and if you do subscribe you can opt-out at any time.
 You can ask for your information to be updated or removed by contacting us by email on email@example.com or telephone +44(0)1522 837100.